Characterizing Binary Black Hole Subpopulations in GWTC-4 with Binned Gaussian Processes: On the Origins of the $35M_{\odot}$ Peak: Discussion

 Note that the mass distribution of dynamically formed BBHs in GCs need not exhibit a sharp peak near $35M_{\odot}$ itself to produce the observed feature.
 Even a broad mass distribution that falls off sharply above $\sim40M_{\odot}$ can explain the inferred distribution.
 We argue that the $35M_{\odot}$ feature can arise in the inferred distributions due to alternative formation channels (that dominate at lower masses) becoming subdominant to GCs in the $30-40M_{\odot}$ range.
 In such a scenario, even a nearly flat mass distribution from the GC channel that falls off rapidly above $40M_{\odot}$, can give rise to a bump in the $30-40M_{\odot}$ range relative to the rest of the mass-spectrum.
 Our inferred mass-ratio and effective spin distributions are fully consistent with this hypothesis.
 In other words, our conclusion regarding the astrophysical origin of Subpopulation 2 and the $35M_{\odot}$ feature is robust against uncertainties in the shape of the mass-spectrum of BBHs formed in GCs, as long as substantial support is expected in the $30-40M_{\odot}$ mass-range.

+Here we would like to note that in a recent work, \cite{Corelli:2026thw} have investigated the robustness of the $35M_{\odot}$ feature in the marginal mass-distribution by checking whether or not it is an artifact of Poisson uncertainty as opposed to a feature of the underlying distribution.
+By accounting for the variance due to finite catalogue size, \cite{Corelli:2026thw} have shown that the marginalized credible intervals on the mass distribution in the $30-40M_{\odot}$ region do not exhibit a statistically significant over-abundance for the (uncorrelated) population models used in their investigations.
+Our marginal $m_1$ distribution is consistent with the conclusion of \cite{Corelli:2026thw} and a statistically significant overabundance at $m_1\sim 35M_{\odot}$ only appears when we condition on $q>0.8,|\chi_{eff}|<0.1$.
+The impact of marginalizing over catalog variance on this result would necessitate repeating the analysis of \cite{Corelli:2026thw} with our fully correlated BGP model, which is left as a future exploration.

-Next, we turn to Subpopulation 1, whose positively skewed effective spin distribution peaking away from zero implies preference towards aligned systems and non-negligible spin magnitudes.
-This is consistent with the predictions of isolated binary evolution \citep{Fuller:2019sxi, Zevin:2022wrw, Briel:2022cfl}.
-Previous investigations have shown that the $10M_{\odot}$ peak can arise from the stable mass transfer in isolated stellar binaries and that it is robust against several uncertainties in theoretical modeling \citep{vanSon:2022ylf, vanSon:2022myr}.
+Next, we turn to Subpopulation 1, whose effective spin distribution peaking towards positive values implies preference towards aligned systems and non-negligible spin magnitudes.
+This is consistent with the predictions of isolated binary evolution \citep{Fuller:2019sxi,Mandel:2020lhv, Zevin:2022wrw, Briel:2022cfl, Bavera:2020inc, Bavera:2022zux}, even though, several mechanisms have been proposed for forming misaligned BBHs in isolation~\citep{Baibhav:2024rkn}.
+Previous investigations have shown that the $10M_{\odot}$ peak can arise from stable mass transfer in isolated stellar binaries and that it is robust against several uncertainties in theoretical modeling \citep{vanSon:2022ylf, vanSon:2022myr}.
 Furthermore, mass-ratio reversal during stable mass-transfer can lead to a preference towards unequal mass-ratios in the range $q\in (0.6,0.8)$ \citep{Neijssel_2019, vanSon:2021zpk, Broekgaarden:2022nst, Mould:2022xeu, Adamcewicz:2023szp, Biscoveanu:2025jpc}.
 The prominent peak near mass-ratios $0.6-0.8$ and a suppressed fraction of $\chi_{\rm eff}\leq 0 $ systems in our inferred distributions of Subpopulation 1~(as shown in Figure~\ref{fig:subpop1}) can therefore be indicative of substantial contributions from isolated binary evolution through stable mass transfer.
 However, our findings do not rule out the hypothesis that alternate pathways of isolated BBH formation contribute dominantly or substantially to Subpopulation 1.